Hands of Hope

 An end of month bonus is paid into a ‘retirement’ fund for daily workers and a generous end of year bonus is received by all participants.
 A monetary birthday gift is also given.

 A commission for every product sold, is paid to the designers at year’s end.
-In 2019, twenty-one of the group received such bonuses.
+In 2020, 12 current members and 15 past members, received such bonuses.

 The community aspect of this programme is so important.
-The participants have friends with whom to share their concerns and their joys.
-The participants also have the opportunity to join weekend workshops and seminars on health issues and family celebrations held throughout the year, commemorating Songkran (the Thai New Year Water festival), Mother’s Day and Christmas.
+The participants have friends with whom to share their concerns and their joys. this has taken on greater significance with the stresses of the past 18 months.
+The participants also have the opportunity to join with the Garden of Friendship community for celebrations and special events held throughout the year.
+(The large Outreach family celebrations have had to be cancelled in 2020 and 2021.)

 The Good Shepherd Outreach Staff monitor the health of our producers and accompany them to medical appointments when necessary.
 Anti-retroviral medicine is indeed necessary for prolonging life, but without dignified employment and daily social support, it cannot give quality and purpose to those living with HIV/Aids.
 Hands of Hope does exactly that.